arnauddhaene/CElegansDev/3D/README.md

 		- `Max distance (µm)` (150)

 	### Volume Calculation
+	1. Open or select the `areas.tif` image
-	1. Run the volume calculation plugin in Plugins>BII_Project>Volume You will obtain both a graph and a table containing the volume of each cell in function of time.
+	2. Run the volume calculation plugin in Plugins>BII_Project>Volume You will obtain both a graph and a table containing the volume of each cell in function of time.
-	2. Save the `Result Table` and the graph manually if needed.
+	3. Save the `Result Table` and the graph manually if needed.

+## Warning
+As these PlugIns are automatically saving images or graphs, some errors can occur depending on the operating system you are using.
+In case of error, check the lines containing `IJ.saveAs(...);` and the directory in particular first.

 ## PlugIns Framework